OCA/stock-logistics-warehouse/stock_orderpoint_automatic_creation/README.rst

 To configure this module, you need to:

 #.
-Go to company form and, in the "Settings" tab, you can customize the default
+Go to company form, tab "settings" and customize the default orderpoints
-   orderpoints data.
+   data.
 #.
 Also you can configure orderpoint creation in product and product_category
    checking 'Yes' or 'No' in the proper field.